As Millennials, many of us are dealing with our first recession in Singapore in our adult lives.

 As author Ryan Holiday says in my favourite book, Ego is the Enemy:

-“Imagine if for every person you met, you thought of some way to help them, something you could do for them?…The cumulative effect this would have over time would be profound: You’d learn a great deal by solving diverse problems.
-You’d develop a reputation for being indispensable.
-You’d have countless new relationships.
+“Imagine if for every person you met, you thought of some way to help them, something you could do for them?The cumulative effect this would have over time would be profound: You’d learn a great deal by solving diverse problems, develop a reputation for being indispensable and have countless new relationships.
 You’d have an enormous bank of favors to call upon down the road.
 That’s what the canvas strategy is about—helping yourself by helping others.”Ryan Holiday

 Times are hard for everyone but we are all in this together!

-I would continue to update this blog with articles and generate content, so feel free to let me know via DM what topics would be the most relevant to you.
+I will continue to generate content, so let me know via DM what topics would be the most relevant to you.

 This is a sponsored post by DBS, but opinions are mine